01-edu/public/subjects/social-network/README.md

 The user should be able to send private messages to users that he/she is following.
 It should be able for the users to send emojis to each other.

-The user that the message was sent to, will receive the message instantly, by the usage of Websockets.
-If he/she is following the user that sent the message or if the user has a public profile.
+The user that the message was sent to, will receive the message instantly, by the usage of Websockets, if he/she is following the user that sent the message or if the user has a public profile.

 Groups should have a common chat room, so if a user is a member of the group he/she should be able to send and receive messages to this group chat.